A medical doctor approached me with great excitement at the conclusion of our training conference. He was overflowing with joy and excitement.

 Remember that the Holy Spirit already dwells within you if you are a believer.
 You do not have to ask Him to come into your life; He is already indwelling you.
 Your body was a temple of God from the moment you became a Christian.
 So you simply say to Him, “I surrender my life to You, and by faith I claim Your fullness and power.”

 Then continue to breathe spiritually, exhaling whenever the Holy Spirit reveals sin that you need to confess and inhaling as you go on walking in the fullness and control of the Spirit by faith.
 Some Christians breathe spiritually faster and more often than others.

 Do not depend upon feelings.
 Tied as they are to your ever-changing circumstances, feelings are unreliable in evaluating your relationship with God.
 The unchanging promises of God’s Word, not your feelings, are your authority.
 The Christian is to live by faith, trusting in the trustworthiness of God Himself and His Word.
 A train is a good illustration of the relationship between fact, faith and feeling.

-Feelings are like the caboose - they are important but are designed to follow a life of faith and obedience.
-Jesus promised all who obey Him, "Whoever has my commands and obeys them, he is the one who loves me.
-He who loves me will be loved by my Father, and I too will love him and show myself to him."
+Feelings are like the caboose – they are important but are designed to follow a life of faith and obedience.
+Jesus promised all who obey Him, “Whoever has My commands and obeys them, he is the one who loves Me.
+He who loves Me will be loved by My Father, and I too will love him and show Myself to him” (John 14:21, NIV 1984).
 So, you can expect to have a valid emotional relationship with our Lord when you trust and obey Him.
 But you should never depend on feelings or seek after an emotional experience.
 The very act of looking for an emotional experience is a denial of the concept of faith, and whatever is not of faith is sin.

-To summarize then, you can know that your are filled with the Holy Spirit by trusting in God - His command and promise -- and you can go through life with that assurance.
+To summarize then, you can know that you are filled with the Holy Spirit by trusting in God — His command and promise — and you can go through life with that assurance.